tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 exposing the next frame of film.
 When the rig reset, before the next frame exposure, the pattern would get moved slightly vertically in relation to the photocell, just a fraction of an inch.
 This way, each frame, the photocell would trace a slightly different path across the pattern.
-Patterns which appear to rotate are made from diagonal shapes, patterns with long tapers like triangles would cause the the lights to seem to widen or shrink.
+Lights which appear to rotate were made from diagonal pattern shapes, lights which seem to widen or shrink were made from tapered triangular patterns.

 - &#x24D8; Test Polaroids of the "B" and "C" patterns.
 Note how the Polaroids are labeled "White Open" or "Black Open".
 Scott says that it's likely that